skaman82/HW3_tracker/README.md

 + also different font sizes<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10044_1.jpg" width="300px"/><br>

-• Not a bug, but but a suggestion: I would love if an interactive watch face style could be locked (now it is still changes style/colors on tap)<br>
+• Not a bug, but but a suggestion: I would love if an themed watch face style could be locked (now it is still changes style/colors on tap)<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/5.jpg" width="300px"/><br>

 • CRITICAL Function issue: Volume control is not linked to phones volume (even if there is the setting "Media tone control").
 When volume on the phone is turned down, increasing the volume on the watch has no effect<br>